ctu-mrs/aerialcore_dronemanager/README.md

 ## TODO

 **This is just a _template_, i.e., a _minimalistic implementaion_.
-I don't want to see this running on a real drone!
+I don't want to see this running on a real drone as it is!
 Safety conditions and overall sanity checks should be implemented.**